pchagas72/personal_website/README.md

 ## TODO

-- Add files page, with firebase authentication, maybe with notes too (create text file)
+- Prettify the sub pages
-- Update whole site, just like the about me section
+- Add more projects
-- Add links to pretty links
+- Add other projects section, or link to github